 She emphasizes the program’s supportive environment, encouraging students to voice their concerns to mentors dedicated to their success and highlighting its commitment to fostering the next generation of environmental scientists and engineers.

-Sofia is a senior at CUNY Brooklyn College, where she’s pursuing her B.S in Journalism & Media Studies.
+Sofia is a graduate student at CUNY Brooklyn College, where she’s pursuing her M.S. in Media Studies.
 In addition to writing for The RICC, she’s a writer for the features section of Brooklyn College’s student-run newspaper, The Vanguard.
 She is also a dedicated writer for the Brooklyn News Service.